 Podium: Each day the top three riders finishing the stage are awarded 1st, 2nd, 3rd prizes on the podium.
 Then the 6 overall Classification jerseys are awarded.

 Classification Jerseys: Awards for best type of rider in a field.
-This year the Tour of California will feature 6 classifications: Leader (fastest overall time, yellow jersey), Most Courageous (by vote, white jersey), Mountain (climber, red polka dot jersey), Sprint (fastest sprinter, green jersey), Best Young rider (under the age of 23, orange jersey), Most Aggressive (most combative/competitive, black jersey).
+This year the Tour of California will feature 4 classifications: Leader (fastest overall time, yellow jersey), Mountain (climber, red polka dot jersey), Sprint (fastest sprinter, green jersey), Most Aggressive (most combative/competitive, blue Breakaway from Cancer jersey).
 As the stage race progresses the overall classification winner is presented with his jersey after each stage and will wear the jersey at the start of the next day's stage.
-View the Official 2012 Jerseys.

 Stage Race: a cycling race consisting of more than one day of racing, where points and time is tallied every day to determine an overall winner at the end of the race.
 The 2012 Amgen Tour of California will have 8 stages.

 Bib Number or Dossard: please read an earlier Pedal Dancer post to understand how riders are numbered: Word of the Day: Dossard